 SHOCKING Details!
-Jassi Jaisi Koi Nahin Actor Karan Oberoi Gets Arrested On Rape Charge
+Jassi Jaisi Koi Nahin Actor Karan Oberoi Gets Arrested On Rape Charge!

 Karan Oberoi, who became popular for his role of Raghav on Jassi Jaisi Koi Nahin, was arrested by Mumbai Police on Monday (May 6, 2019) for allegedly raping and blackmailing a woman.
 According to ANI report, an FIR was registered with the Oshiwara Police Station in Mumbai under two sections of the Indian Penal Code 376 (rape) and 384 (extortion).
 According to the police, the actor allegedly raped the woman on the pretext of marrying her.
-The senior inspector of Oshiwara police station, Shailesh Pasalwar, was quoted by IE as saying, "We have arrested the actor on the basis of a complaint registered by the woman.
-He is currently in police custody."

 The FIR revealed that the victim met the actor through a dating application in October 2016.
 They became friends and the victim met the accused in his flat.
 One day, the accused gave her a coconut water to the victim, after drinking it, she started feeling dizzy.
 It is then the accused raped and recorded the act.